 Rewriting the History of Philosophy is an exciting new series that reflects these important changes in philosophy.
 Each volume presents a high quality, scholarly assessment and interpretation of an important topic in the history of philosophy, from ancient times to the present day, by an team of international contributors.

-Gabriele Ferretti, Brian Glenney
+Edited By Gabriele Ferretti, Brian Glenney

 September 16, 2020